 Why Winterization Matters

-Winterize when consistent overnight temperatures drop below 32°F and your RV will sit unused.
-In northern states, that's typically October–November.
-If you're still using the RV, you can hold off — but the moment it sits unheated overnight with freezing forecast, you're at risk.
-Better to winterize a week early than the morning after a freeze.
+Bottom line: winterize when consistent overnight temperatures drop below 32°F and your RV will sit unused.
+Better to do it a week early than the morning after a freeze.

 What You'll Need

-- Water heater bypass kit (if not already installed)
+- Water heater bypass kit (if not already installed — most rigs built after 2010 have one factory-installed)

 - Basic hand tools for access panels